Colombia's ex-fighters taught skills for peace

 Ms Carvajalino says it isn't just ex-guerrillas who struggle to reintegrate into society, but also the hundreds of thousands of people who fled the war.
 A 2017 report found Colombia has around 7.2 million internally displaced people.

-"We believe that the victims are just as important as ex-FARC members because they have also been severely affected by war.
+"We believe that the victims are just as important as ex-Farc members because they have also been severely affected by war.
 Millions of children have had their education disrupted, and fled to cities where they don't have the skills to find urban employment.

 "And it's not just children, many adult victims come from rural areas where they mainly worked in agriculture and they moved to a city where they needed another set of skills."